natenka/pyneng-book-en/docs/source/book/14_regex/syntax.rst

 received match.
 For example, ``group`` method shows that string matches an expression described.

-In this case, it’s just a ‘MTU’ substring:
+In this case, it's just a 'MTU' substring:

 .. code:: python